 Cancer and treatment-related side effects often interfere with a person’s ability to eat, resulting in fatigue and decreased quality of life.
 Research shows that people with cancer who maintain their weight and muscles during treatment tend to recover and return to their usual activities more quickly once treatment is complete.
 Adequate nutrition is essential for preserving muscles and maintaining energy during this time.

-Nutrition counseling and education is provided by a registered, licensed dietitian with advanced certification in oncology nutrition.
+Nutrition counseling and education is provided by a registered, licensed dietitian.
 Education emphasizes optimal health during and after cancer treatment by following a plant-based, whole foods diet.

 Topics discussed may include: